DealsBeam/lofiplayer/README.md

 - **Self-Hosted Instances**: Host your own instances of the Lofi Radio web app on your NAS or home-server for full control and privacy.
 - **Local File Support**: Play your own local audio files on self-hosted NAS versions to add a personal touch to your Lofi experience.
 - **Animated Background Videos**: Immerse yourself in the Lofi experience with built-in soothing and visually captivating background videos

-In addition to these features, we are actively considering the following enhancements for the future:

 - **Favorites List**: Allow users to mark their favorite stations or tracks for quick access.
 - **Cross-Platform Sync**: Enable users to sync their preferences and saved stations across multiple devices and platforms.
 - **Customizable Themes**: Let users personalize the app's theme colors and styles to suit their preferences.